Blackbullion privacy notice

 The protection of personal data, as well as compliance with privacy and data protection laws and regulations, is important to our organisation.
 We aim to ensure the privacy rights of our consumers, business contacts, and employees when we handle information about them.

-This policy only applies to personal data collected through our Sites operated by Blackbullion or by third parties acting for and on our behalf as data processors and further processed for the purposes specified herein.
-This policy does not apply to personal data collected from offline resources and communications.
+This policy only applies to personal data collected through our Sites and App operated by Blackbullion or by third parties acting for and on our behalf as data processors and further processed for the purposes specified herein.
 This policy also does not apply to third-party online resources to which our websites may link, where we do not control the content or the privacy practices of such resources.

 Should you have any questions about this policy or our data collection, use and disclosure practices, please contact us.